-This will involve enhancing your credibility using the likes of testimonials or showing them why they should choose you by giving comparisons of products or services.
+This will involve enhancing your credibility using the likes of testimonials, like dentists do lead generation, or showing them why they should choose you by giving comparisons of products or services.
 Case studies are also extremely useful as these real-life examples will demonstrate how you have helped other clients in the past.

 Whatever the stage of the journey the buyer might be at, you should use the same approach consistently.